 Of course, there are also things you can do while on the road.
 If your vehicle has four-wheel drive, you likely didn't use it during warmer months.
 It's a good idea to run it normally before the snow hits to make sure it's functioning.
 With 4WD, you'll have better tire traction on the road and more power going into the wheels, which can minimize the chance of you getting stuck in the snow or sliding on the ice.

 In the event that it gets so cold that the doors freeze shut, a good solution is to use warm water, pouring it on the handles and gaps between the doors.
 If you don't have access to that, some backup glycerine on hand can also do the trick.

 More importantly, you should keep your fuel tank close to full at all times.
 In colder temperatures, water condensation can form in a tank that's less than half full.
 The water will likely drip down into the fuel lines and freeze there, blocking all gasoline from reaching the engine and stopping your car outright.
 The repairs needed to fix this problem can be costly.
 Through proper winterization, you can be sure that your vehicle will get through the winter months safely and easily.

-For more information on truck transmissions, visit the Mr. Transmission website!
+For more auto care tips, visit the Mr. Transmission website!